OpenLineage/OpenLineage/website/docs/client/java/usage.md

                             .build())
                     .build());

-        // run state udpate which encapsulates all - with START event in this case RunEvent runStateUpdate =
+        // run state update which encapsulates all - with START event in this case RunEvent runStateUpdate =
         ol.newRunEventBuilder()
             .eventType(OpenLineage.RunEvent.EventType.START)